-Before cooking the raspberry curd, you’ll want to press them through a Fine Mesh Wire Strainer.
+Before cooking the raspberry curd, you’ll want to press them through a Fine Mesh Strainer.

-I tend to stir/scrape the mixture against the wire, with a silicone spatula.
+I tend to stir/scrape the mixture against the fine-mesh sieve, with a silicone spatula.

 Heavy Bottomed Pot OR Double Boiler

-Personally, I prefer using a heavy bottomed pot, but a double boiler is the traditional way to do this... more on that in a bit!
+Personally, I prefer using a heavy bottomed pot and cook this over direct heat, but a double boiler is the traditional way to do this... more on that in a bit!